juanjopb/vanhacktest/README.md

 ```sh
 $ ansible-playbook -i AWS_Ansible/playbooks/inventory/hosts AWS_Ansible/playbooks/All-tasks.yml -e 'ansible_python_interpreter=/usr/bin/python3'
 ```

+> **Note:** the firs time it's a little delayed due to the RDS creation and preparation.

+NOTE: the firs time it's a little delayed due to the RDS creation and preparation
 4. A private key will be saved on `AWS_Ansible/aws-private.pem`, please be careful and dont lose it.
 5. Take note about the URL Endpoint Generated at the end of the Ansible Script.